How to speed up your WordPress site (27 easy ways that actually work)

 Mandy Kayat – Marketing Executive

-Non-critical JavaScript should be deferred until after the main page content loads.
-This helps your site become interactive faster and improves your Core Web Vitals scores.
+This helps your site become interactive faster and can improve your Core Web Vitals scores.

 27. Use fewer fonts and font weights